thiagokokada/blog/posts/2024-09-02/01-my-coding-experience-with-llm.md

 I do think that LLMs, in particular ChatGPT since this is the one I have more experience with, are improving.
-But still, if there is anything that I concluded after putting all those experiences in a post is that you still someone that knows at least as much about whatever you're asking ChatGPT to actually validate the answer.
+But still, if there is anything that I concluded after putting all those experiences in a post is that you still need someone that knows at least as much about whatever you're asking ChatGPT to actually validate the answer.